LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/bestPractice.rst

 .. note::

-     To avoid name-clash, CYMDISTPy concatenates the name of the output with the name of the device to make it unique.
+     To avoid name-clash, CYMDISTToFMU concatenates the name of the output with the name of the device to make it unique.
 The new output name will have the form ``outputName_DeviceName``.